OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 The web application and REST APIs are limited to read-only calls.

-> It must be configured in a special way to play nicely along side the core and there are several limitations in the UI.
+> It must be configured in a special way to play nicely alongside the core, and there are several limitations in the UI.

 #### Minion

-Allows the OpenNMS instance to access remote networks.
+A Minion is an instance of the Karaf OSGi service that enables OpenNMS to monitor devices and services in locations that OpenNMS cannot reach.
+Minions communicate with these remote devices while OpenNMS performs coordination and task delegation.

 Can be used to scale processing of inbound messages.

-For active checks where the Minion must initiate the connection the scheduling is done on the core.
+For active checks where the Minion must initiate the connection, the scheduling is done on the core.
 Checks are triggered on the Minion via a remote procedure call (RPC).

 #### Sentinel

 Used to scale and offload processing of specific workloads from the core.

-Currently supports processing streaming telemetry, thresholding on streaming telemetry and flows.
+Currently supports processing streaming telemetry, thresholding on streaming telemetry, and flows.

 > Unlike Minion, we assume that Sentinel has access to the database and other services used by the core.